Featuring Nicholas Daniel

 Sponsored by Friends of the RCS

-They relish the challenge of programming a well-balanced and attractive concert in line with specific themes and can be sure to find something new and interesting for every concert.
+It relishes the challenge of programming a well-balanced and attractive concert in line with specific themes and can be sure to find something new and interesting for every concert.

 PLEASE NOTE: A major event takes place at nearby York House the same evening, so parking will be severely restricted.
 There is however excellent public transport!